madnorski/documents/club-bylaws.md

 President and shall be responsible for planning and arranging the program at the regular monthly meetings, as well as, presiding at Board meetings and regular monthly Club meetings at the request of the Presidents.
-1. The Treasurer/Secretary shall have custody of Club funds, shall disburse the funds as may be determined by the Board and shall report to the Board at their meetings, or as requested.
+1. The Treasurer shall have custody of Club funds, shall disburse the funds as may be determined by the Board and shall report to the Board at their meetings, or as requested.
 The Treasurer will prepare an annual report on the financial condition of the Club for the annual meeting.
-1. The Newsletter Editor shall be responsible for producing a Club Newsletter which may be printed or online.
+1. The Secretary shall be responsible for taking minutes of the Board meetings, archiving  the minutes.
+The Secretary shall be responsible for archiving the Club Bylaws.
 1. The Publicity Officer shall be responsibility for informing the media, retail outlets and other organizations of Club activities and events.
-The Publicity officer shall assist the Newsletter Editor with club communications.
+The Publicity officer shall assist the board with club communications.
 1. The Advertising/Promotions Officer shall be responsible for interfacing with retail outlets to coordinate advertising deals for the Club Newsletter, establish club discount programs, and secure vendors to participate in the vendor fair and waxing